hieuvp/learning-python/name-variable/README.md

 You can also run these modules on their own.
 This can be done by making use of how the values of these variables change depending on where they occur.

+The usefulness of this approach is when the code `if __name__ == "__main__":` is used, the python interpreter checks if it's parsing the currently executed script, or if it's temporarily parsing another external script.
+This way the programmer has the ability to control the behaviors of different parts of the program by choosing to run lines of code from the external script as well as the currently executed script depending on the scenarios.

 ## References